Keck School of Medicine of USC

 A minimum score of 300 on the Graduate Record Examinations (GRE) General Test is required.
 In lieu of GRE, DAT (minimum 18), MCAT (minimum 28 pre-2015 or 505 post-2015) or USMLE may be submitted.
 Applicants must also supply a statement of purpose and three letters of recommendation from evaluators qualified to assess their potential for graduate work.
 Please visit program website for additional information on admission and application procedures.

-The program requires that students meet with an academic adviser of the program each semester prior to registration.
+The program recommends that students meet with an academic adviser of the program each semester prior to registration.

 Satisfactory Academic Progress